 fax: (216) 368-0494

 Dr. Lan Zhou earned her M.D. from Shanghai Medical University in 1991.
 She then spent two years at the Graduate School of Shanghai Medical University, Department of Biochemistry.
 The next six years were spent at State University of New York at Buffalo, NY, where she received her Ph.D. in Molecular and Cell Biology.
-She then worked as a Postdoctoral Fellow with Dr. John Lowe in the Howard Hughes Medical Institute, University of Michigan.
-She started her Clinical Pathology Residency training in 2001 followed by Transfusion Medicine Fellowship training at University of Michigan Hospitals.
-In 2005, Dr. Zhou came to the Case School of Medicine where she has an Assistant Professorship in the Department of Pathology.
-Dr. Zhou also has clinical services in Transfusion Medicine and is the Director of the Molecular Diagnostic Laboratory at University Hospitals Case Medical Center (UHCMC).
-Dr. Zhou is board certified in American Board of Clinial Pathology/Transfusion Medicine and American Board of Molecular Genetic Pathology.
+While a graduate student, she studied gap junction protein regulation by Src oncogene.
+She then joined the lab of Dr. John Lowe in the Howard Hughes Medical Institute, University of Michigan.
+While in Dr John Lowe’s lab, she worked on Notch fucosylation modification in hematopoiesis.
+She then started her Clinical Pathology Residency training in 2001 followed by Transfusion Medicine Fellowship training at University of Michigan Hospitals.
+In 2005, Dr. Zhou joined Case Western Research University School of Medicine in the Department of Pathology as an Assistant Professor, and she has clinical services in Transfusion Medicine since.
+She became the Director of the Molecular Diagnostic Laboratory at University Hospitals Case Medical Center (UHCMC) in 2007.
+She is currently an Associate Professor with tenure.
+Dr. Zhou is board certified in American Board of Clinical Pathology/Transfusion Medicine and American Board of Molecular Genetic Pathology.

 Zhou, L., Kasperak, E.M., Nicholson, B.J.
 (1999) Dissection of the molecular basis of pp60v-src induced gating of connexin 43 gap junctions.
 Journal Cell Biology.
 144 (5): 1033-1045.